slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On communication

 <!--
-> *"In order to live free and happily, you must sacrifice boredom.
-It is not always an easy sacrifice."*
-> *"Conscience is what hurts when everything else feels so good."*
 > *"A bore is someone who persists in holding his own views after we have enlightened him with ours."*
 - A loucura é a incapacidade de comunicar-se.
 - you don’t need to have an opinion about everything. get fewer opinions about way fewer things. then interrogate your stronger opinions.